 The esteemed Olmsted Brothers Landscape firm designed the eight-acre Dunn Gardens in 1915.
 It is the only residential garden designed by the Olmsted firm that is open to the public in Washington state.
-Because of this, Dunn Gardens has both regional and national significance.

 The E.B.
 Dunn Historic Garden Trust was formed in 1993 with the intent to provide a garden open for the public to enjoy, but it’s not well known, and it’s tucked inside an unassuming neighborhood with a discreet entrance marked by white gates and a very small sign.
 There is space to park for about 4 cars, and they request a donation of $10 to tour the gardens.
 If you have to park on the street and walk in, just be respectful of the neighbors as it’s inside a small cul de sac.